Ultimate Trenton Real Estate Investing Guide for 2026

 Income Rates

-The median household and per capita income will be rising in a strong housing market that real estate investors want to work in.
-Income improvement demonstrates a market that can deal with lease rate and real estate listing price raises.
-That will be critical to the property investors you are trying to attract.
+The median household and per capita income will be increasing in a promising housing market that real estate investors prefer to work in.
+Income growth shows a location that can manage rental rate and home price increases.
+Real estate investors have to have this in order to achieve their estimated profitability.

 Unemployment Rate